-The Higher Education Act and other relevant federal or state laws may be amended or modified in the future.
-The legislative authority for loans to new borrowers under the Federal Family Education Loan Program expires September 30, 2012.
+The legislative authority for loans to new borrowers under the FFEL program expires September 30, 2012.
 While Congress has consistently extended the program in the past, there is no assurance that it will do so again, or that it will do so in a timely manner.
-Moreover, Congress has substantially changed the program in connection with past reauthorizations and may do so again.
-In particular, interest rates on FFELP loans, the level of guarantee payments, the ability to refinance consolidation loans, or servicing requirements may be further adjusted from time to time.